About Me.

 you are already that. ”

-Hello!
-My name is Dr. Uma Shanmugham and I am a licensed psychologist in the Commonwealth of Massachusetts and in the state of Illinois.
-I earned my B.A. in International Relations from Tufts University and then received my M.A. in Counseling Psychology & PsyD in Clinical Psychology from William James College (formerly known as the Massachusetts School of Professional Psychology).
+I earned my B.A. in International Relations from Tufts University [2008] and then received my M.A. in Counseling Psychology [2013] & PsyD in Clinical Psychology [2016] from William James College (formerly known as the Massachusetts School of Professional Psychology).
 For both my Masters and Doctorate theses, I focused on examining the experiences of women in the sex industry.

 My training and work have been in individual, group, and family therapy settings ranging from community health centers, schools, outpatient clinics, and in-home care.
 In these various settings, I have facilitated treatment with individuals, groups, couples, and families of culturally and diagnostically diverse backgrounds.
 Additionally, I have extensive experience working with immigrants, refugees, and asylees across the lifespan.

-Certificates: Perinatal Mental Health Certification Program (PMH-C); 2024
+Perinatal Mental Health Certification Program (PMH-C)

 My Therapeutic Style: